 - Let them sniff you first and if they like you – let them make the contact

 - Wash our hands before we go in, and when we leave

 And through the secondary door we went, led to our tables.

 There are two seating areas, a small one upstairs that’s rather hot – but downstairs is larger and has great air conditioning.
-As eel as tables and chairs, the area is decked out with various cat paraphernalia such as toys, exercise posts and cute sleeping areas – oh, and a cat exercise wheel!
-(Click on the link to take you to the video).
+As well as tables and chairs, the area is decked out with various cat paraphernalia such as toys, exercise posts and cute sleeping areas – oh, and a cat exercise wheel!

 The time of day I went, most of the cats were in various stages of sleep, the website is very good at telling you when you book your time slot what ‘state’ the cats might be in, either restful and sleepy (as when I was there) or more playful.

 Even though they were sleepy, as you can see, it was a cute thing to see as I sat, enjoying my cream tea.